Select Page

 BCS Finalists and Winners

-4 of our finalists in this year’s BCS awards have shared their stories for this issues newsletter.
+3 more of our finalists in last year’s BCS awards have shared their stories for this issues newsletter.
+If you would like to work on your nomination for this year’s awards, please let your coach know and we will be in contact.

-BCS Award Winner – Data Apprentice of the Year
+BCS Awards Winner – Digital Business Services Apprentice of the Year

 What does winning this award mean to you personally and professionally?